-A college will withhold a candidate's degree parchment and academic transcripts, where the candidate has outstanding tuition fees, unpaid library fines, or other indebtedness to the college, another TST college, or the UofT.
+A college will withhold a candidate's degree parchment and academic transcripts, where the candidate has outstanding tuition, incidental and/or ancillary fees, unpaid library fines, or other indebtedness to the college, another TST college, or the UofT.

 7.9 Registration in delivery pathway of a program.